 What I Like about the Book

-The principles indicated in the book are relatable and easy to understand.
+The principles indicated in the book are relatable and seem easy to understand.
 The book is apparent in how to achieve what is being taught.
 Besides, the principles follow a simple logical pattern from learning how to handle people to how you can be a great leader.
 The book is relevant to everyone who wants to relate better with people generally or even in their workplaces.

 This book is not all about making friends, it is also about success.
 If you want a book that will get you up the ladder while at the same time enable you to be a great leader, Dale Carnegie’s how to win friends and influence people is it.